chengr28/specialdlp/specialdlp/document/readme.en.txt

 Q: It seems I select banned mode but get reduce-score, or get opposite situation.
 A:
   * Please check the SDC variant whether you need.
-  * Please turn "Anti-Banned" off or set it to "0".
+  * Please disable "Anti-Banned" or set it to "0".

 Q: What is antiLeech.dll.old?
 A: It's deprecated file and can be deleted.